TomazKarer/dactyl_buildlog/README.md

 After recieving the case a month passed until I've found time and energy (and willpower - raising twins is an adventure :)) to continue.

-After reading couple tutorials/build logs I've decided to start with conductive copper tape connecting vertical lines of pins.
-This wasn't very hard - the important thing is to do it first and only then solder the diodes.
-During appling the tape be careful not to tear it in half, only for the small hole of the pin.
-Soldering the pins was not a big dea and afterwards I've checked the work with multimeter (the impendance of pressed switch should be near zero) and it seemed ok.
+After reading couple tutorials/build logs I've decided to start with conductive copper tape connecting vertical lines.
+This wasn't very hard - the important thing is to use copper tape first and only after doing it solder the diodes horizontaly.
+During aplying the tape be careful not to tear it in half - only tear a small hole for the pin.
+Soldering pins was not a big deal.
+Afterwards I've checked connections with multimeter (the impendance of pressed switch should be near zero) and it seemed fine.

-The diodes come horizontaly.
-You need to be careful regarding orientation of the diode, it matters.
-The soldering took some time but it was not hard it took maybe an hour.
+The diodes connect the switches horizontaly.
+You need to be careful regarding orientation of the diodes, it does matters.
+The soldering took some time but it was not hard and it took maybe an hour.